reh1548/Personal-Blog-Site/README.md

 ## How it Works?
-Any changes made in GitHub repoitory will be captured by Jenkins automatically and then build, test and deploy the Blog application to the `localhost`.
+Any changes made in GitHub repository will be captured by Jenkins automatically and then build, test and deploy the Blog application to the `localhost`.

 ## Setup: